Requiem for a Nun: Adaptations

 Cesear's Forum, a minimalist theatre company, presented the play in a 1993 Chicago production.

 The novel was a co-source for the 1961 film Sanctuary. directed by Tony Richardson.
 An earlier 1933 film version (Faulkner worked on the screenplay), was entitled The Story of Temple Drake.

 A West German television film Requiem für eine Nonne was released in 1965.

 In 1975 a television film adaptation of Requiem for a Nun was released with Sarah Miles, Mary Alice and Sam Edwards.
+It was based on the play by Ruth Ford.

 Oscar Strasnoy's opera Requiem was first produced at the Teatro Colón in Buenos Aires, 2014.